 4.4.
 Data Simulation

 As we only provide three real measurement units, it is impossible to generate other significant plans and routes for collecting MSW than visiting the locations of our three measuring units.
-For this reason, it was required to simulate a greater number of units reporting fulfillment levels in order to evaluate route calculation under more complex conditions.
+For this reason, it was required to simulate a greater number of units reporting filling levels in order to evaluate route calculation under more complex conditions.

 To simulate container locations, we defined a set of rules:

-a container should be located on a street were a truck can reach it.
+a container should be located on a street where a truck can reach it.

 containers are located always in pairs: one for general purpose waste and another for recyclable material.

-Each pair of containers should be separated from the next one by at least one street length distance, i.e. 100 meters.
+Each pair of containers should be separated from the next one by at least one street length distance, i.e., 100 meters.

-The third rule was thought to find an even distribution of containers thus avoiding many containers to be crowded in the same area.
+The third rule was conceived to find an even distribution of containers thus avoiding many containers to be crowded in the same area.
 To implement the first rule, it was necessary to have geographical information of street configuration in the study region, therefore, we downloaded geographical data from “Unidad Administrativa Especial de Catastro Distrital Bogota” - IDECA.
 The first set of geographical data contains the street axis lines that shape the road network of Bogota, and the second one specifies the blocks and neighborhood belonging to the different Bogota districts.

 The downloaded information was treated and organized.
-Simulation was divided into two phases.
-The first one was to put representations of empty containers in a street were a truck could reach them and find an even distribution along the study area.
+The simulation was divided into two phases.
+The first one was to put representations of empty containers in a street where a truck could reach them and find an even distribution along the study area.
 For this purpose, we used the street locations and found a middle point in the street coordinate.
-The generated containers where represented in a map, as shown in Figure 11-A.
+The generated containers were represented in a map, as shown in Figure 11-A.

-The second phase was to update the level of containers using random numbers between 0 and 100 that represented the percentage of fulfilment.
+The second phase was to update the level of containers using random numbers between 0 and 100 that represented the percentage of filling.
 These numbers have the same mean and standard deviation found in a dataset of waste collecting routes from Austin Texas, downloaded from Kaggle.
 The color of each container was updated according to the convention shown in Table 7.
 The result is shown in Figure 11-B.